chetmurthy/yay/README.md

 parsers", since there don't seem to exist any actually-usable YAML parsers that are precisely specification-compliant.

-The YAYAML specification can be found [here](YAYAML-SPECIFICATION.md).
+The YAY specification can be found [here](YAY-SPECIFICATION.md).

 ## This Implementation

-To cut to the chase, this project is an implementation of a reference YAYAML parser and printer in OCaml.
+To cut to the chase, this project is an implementation of a reference YAY parser and printer in OCaml.
 The easiest way to install is via
 opam:

 ```